bjoern-janson/constitutional-correction-capacity/docs/stress_test_v0.3.md

 D_t=d(A_t,A^*_{env})
 \]

-Where:
+where:

-- \(A_t\) = current adaptation mechanism
+- \(A_t\): current adaptation mechanism
-- \(A^*_{env}\) = adaptation strategy best suited to the current environment
+- \(A^*_{env}\): adaptation mechanism best suited for the current environment

 ---

-# 7. Success Criteria

-The stress test produces useful separation if:
+# 8. Environmental Shift

+After initial growth:

 \[
-\lambda=0
+\theta_0 \rightarrow \theta_1
 \]

-shows:

-- higher early capability growth
-- increasing adaptation divergence
-- worse recovery after environmental changes

-while:

-\[
-\lambda=1
-\]

-maintains:

-- stronger environmental coupling
-- better long-term stability
+The previous strategy becomes partially invalid.

+The shift should test whether the agent can redirect its adaptation process.

 ---

+# 9. Expected Signatures

+## If the hypothesis is supported

+Low λ agent:

+- expands reachability
+- continues modifying itself
+- shows increasing \(D_t\)
+- recovers slower after shifts

+High λ agent:

+- may grow slower initially
+- maintains lower divergence
+- adapts after environmental changes

+---

-# 8. Falsification
+# 10. Falsification

 The hypothesis is weakened if:

-A system with:

-\[
-C_{rev}\approx0
-\]

-maintains equal or superior:
+A low λ agent maintains equal or superior:

-- adaptability
-- recovery
+- recovery speed
+- external performance
-- environmental alignment
+- adaptation quality

-under repeated shifts.
+- robustness under repeated environmental shifts

+while constitutional correction remains unavailable.

 ---

-# 9. Scope
+# 11. Out of Scope

-v0.3 is still a minimal simulation.

-Excluded:
+v0.3 does not include:

 - neural networks
 - LLMs
-- realistic agents
+- realistic environments
-- human feedback systems
+- human feedback
+- complex objectives

-The purpose is isolating the constitutional correction mechanism.
+The purpose is isolating one mechanism:

----

-# 10. Exit Condition

-Move forward only if the stress test creates a regime where:

-\[
-\Delta\Omega
-\]

-and

-\[
-C_{rev}
-\]

-are meaningfully separated.

-The goal is not failure.

-The goal is reaching the boundary where the theory makes a distinct prediction.
+Can a system become more powerful while losing reality's ability to reshape how it improves?